rumq/spring-boot-in-3-weeks/pages/Week02Notes.md

 REST Controller is a Facade pattern.
 It is a class that provides a simplified interface to a complex system.

+Below diagram shows the layers of the REST application.
+The request comes in from the client, and is handled by the controller.
+The controller then calls the service layer, which calls the repository layer.
+The repository layer then calls the database.
+The response is then sent back to the client.

 ```mermaid
 flowchart LR
     subgraph "REST"